 The rest of this chapter introduces four forms of atomic data of BSL: numbers, strings, images, and Boolean values.The next volume, How to Design Components, will explain how to design atomic data.
 We use the word “atomic” here in analogy to physics.
 You cannot peek inside atomic pieces of data, but you do have functions that combine several pieces of atomic pieces of data into another one, retrieve “properties” of them, also in terms of atomic data, and so on.
 The sections of this chapter introduce some of these functions, also called primitive operations or pre-defined operations.
 You can find others in the documentation of BSL that comes with DrRacket.

 Most people think “numbers” and “operations on numbers” when they hear “arithmetic.”
-“Operations on numbers” means adding two numbers to yield a third; subtracting one number from another; or even determining the greatest common divisor of two numbers.
+“Operations on numbers” means adding two numbers to yield a third; subtracting one number from another; determining the greatest common divisor of two numbers; and many more such things.
 If we don’t take arithmetic too literally, we may even include the sine of an angle, rounding a real number to the closest integer, and so on.

 (+ 3 4)